johlym/johnathan-org/src/_posts/2018-01-07-on-developing-a-wordpress-theme.md

 └── svg
 ```

 within the `theme` directory, `app` houses the code, `gulp` are where my automation tasks reside, and `johnathan-org` is my distribution directory.
 This would be unique to the theme name.
 The `app` name is a carryover from when I developed the theme for Ghost.
 In fact, a lot of this code was carried over and reused at least partially if not completely as is.
-The `css` directory is generated when `gulp watch` is run, something I’ll cover in a bit.
+The `css` directory is generated when `gulp watch` is run, something I'll cover in a bit.

 ## Automation Tasks

 This was the hardest part of developing because I had never used any kind of serious development tools for assembling a front-end design of any kind.
 I discovered Gulp and all the things it can do and was instantly hooked.
-Here’s the part where I talk about all of my gulp files.
+Here's the part where I talk about all of my gulp files.

 ### Gulp